greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-notes.html.md

 -   `optimizer_nestloop_factor` controls nested loop join cost factor to apply to during query optimization.
 -   `optimizer_parallel_union` controls the amount of parallelization that occurs for queries that contain a `UNION` or `UNION ALL` clause.
 When the value is `on`, GPORCA can generate a query plan of the child operations of a `UNION` or `UNION ALL` operation run in parallel on segment instances.
 -   `optimizer_sort_factor` controls the cost factor that GPORCA applies to sorting operations during query optimization.
 The cost factor can be adjusted for queries when data skew is present.
--   `gp_enable_relsize_collection` controls how GPORCA \(and the Postgres Planner\) handle a table without statistics.
+-   `gp_enable_relsize_collection` controls how GPORCA \(and the Postgres-based planner\) handle a table without statistics.
 By default, GPORCA uses a default value to estimate the number of rows if statistics are not available.
 When this value is `on`, GPORCA uses the estimated size of a table if there are no statistics for the table.

     This parameter is ignored for a root partitioned table.
 If the root partition does not have statistics, GPORCA always uses the default value.
 You can use `ANALZYE ROOTPARTITION` to collect statistics on the root partition.
 See [ANALYZE](../../../ref_guide/sql_commands/ANALYZE.html).